pdfcpu/pdfcpu/content/core/validate.md

 Relaxed mode broadens compatibility; it does not relax security or resource limits.
 Unreadable input, ambiguous corruption, unsafe structures, and violations outside the supported compatibility exceptions still fail validation.

+#### Compatibility notices

+A compatibility notice explains when relaxed validation accepts a PDF condition that strict validation would reject.
+It reports whether the condition was accepted as-is, skipped or repaired in memory. `--quiet` suppresses these notices.

+Not every compatibility rule produces a notice yet.
+To determine whether a PDF is strictly compliant, run strict validation instead of relying on the absence of notices.

+Go callers can obtain structured notices using `api.ValidateWithReport`, `api.ValidateFileWithReport` or `api.ValidateContextWithReport`.

 #### Reader recovery

 Validation mode controls conformance decisions, not every aspect of PDF parsing.
 The reader may perform bounded